rene-roid/FileServer/README.md

 ## Key Features 🌈

 - **No Space Constraints:** Sky's the limit!
-Upload as many files as you wish, of any size, as long as our servers can handle it.
+Upload as many files as you wish, of any size, as long as your machine can handle it.

 - **Freedom First:** We keep it simple.
 No encryption, no fuss.
 Your files remain in their purest form, no barriers attached.